 - that the student has demonstrated the ability to manage the research project, to become proficient in the special field of research involved, and to achieve success at PhD level given adequate motivation and perseverance;

 - that the project being undertaken is of sufficient scope, originality and theoretical interest to constitute a genuine contribution to the subject in the form of the understanding of a problem, the advancement of knowledge or the generation of new ideas.

 - The upgrade panel/committee making the recommendation must have reviewed a sufficient body of written work in order to make a judgement on the criteria noted in paragraph 66 above.
 This body of work should include:

 - an overview of the research problem and rationale for the project;

 - well-developed plans for fieldwork and data analysis.

-- In addition there should also be some form of viva examination, based on the research student's written submission for confirmation.
-In conducting the viva, arrangements will be made, where necessary, to accommodate the requirements of research students with special communication needs.
-The viva examination should be led by the chair of the confirmation panel (as defined in The Confirmation Panel - see paragraph 72 above).
-A member of the supervisory team may be present only as an observer.
-However, research students can request the opportunity to meet the transfer or confirmation panel without a supervisor being present.
-This request should be made through the Faculty Graduate School Office.
+- In addition there should also be some form of viva voce examination, based on the written submission for transfer.
+In conducting the oral examination, arrangements will be made, where necessary, to accommodate the requirements of students with special communication needs.
+The viva voce examination should be led by the 'assessor' (as defined in The Upgrade Panel/Committee - see paragraph 65 above).
+At least one other member of the upgrade panel/committee should be present, but it is not expected that the main supervisor will play an active role.
+Any evidence of capability in some public arena, eg: through a seminar presentation or published work, may also be considered.

 Transfer to Nominal Registration